btstar/JAVA-Bitex-Wallet/README.md

 # JAVA-DEMO
-JAVA SpringBoot MAVEN Project DEMO For Join In Udun-Wallet¡£
+JAVA SpringBoot MAVEN Project DEMO For Join In Udun-Wallet¡£¡£